 She has since give up that role to be where her heart is, in the classroom.
 Benz is known for having a steady demeanor and is a model of character and integrity.
-She’s easy to approach and if students are feeling depressed or having problems they feel comfortable seeking her out.
+She’s easy to approach, and if students are feeling depressed or having problems, they feel comfortable seeking her out.
 She says her classroom is not just a safe place, but also a brave place.
-When Benz noticed a homeless student who needed help, she took the student in and helped to find a home.
+When Benz noticed a homeless student who needed help, she took the student in.

 Benz received a Bachelor of Arts in English and Secondary Education from the University of Sioux Falls in 2000 and a Master of Arts in English from South Dakota State University in 2009.